nikgeoster/ProjManagement/README.md

     a.       each task has an amount of time it takes to complete
     b.       it may have a dependency on some other task to be completed first
     c.
-It may require a user/resource of some specific type Write a function to verify if a project can be completed by a given date assuming the project is started today.
+It may require a user/resource of some specific type
+9. Write a function to verify if a project can be completed by a given date assuming the project is started today.

+##Use Cases:

+Client Model
+Client Id should be unique

+Dependency Model:
+Dependency Type should be Role or Task
+Both RoleID and TaskId should not be null

+Employee Model:
+Should contain all the tasks assigned to a particular employee

+Project Model:
+Allocated Effort should be lesser than or equal to the number of days of the project duration

+Project Allocation Model:
+An Employee should be allocated to only one project Allocation Date should be within the project duration

+Project Lead Model:
+There should be atleast one lead for a project

+Role Model:
+List all possible unique roles available in a company

+Task Model:
+Allocation Date should be within the project duration Each task may have 0 or more dependencies

+Task Assignee Model:
+Each task assigned to only one employee

+Team Model:
+There maybe 1 or more teams for a project

+Team Emp Model:
+An Employee can only perform one role in a team
+An Employee can be part of multiple teams in a project

+User Account Model:
+An email id can be associated with only one user account User Type can be either Employee or Client